 Roads and Maritime Services (RMS) were forwarded documentation of the application, and response/concurrence sought.
 Council also engaged an independent urban design consultant, GM Urban Design & Architects (GMU) to provide advice to Council on this development.

-The application was placed on public notification on 6 September 2016, closing on 27 September 2016 in accordance with the Burwood Development Control Plan (BDCP) 2013.
+The application was placed on public notification on 6 September 2016, closing on 27 September 2016 in accordance with BDCP 2013.

 GMU provided an Urban Design Assessment of the application on 10 October 2016.